sfvicente/RestApiBestPractices/Docs/NamingConventions.md

 <br><br>

-### Do not specify or use path variables with empty string values.
+### Do not specify or use path variables with empty string values

 // TODO: add description